shapzo/Dotfiles_BSPwm/Polybar/README.md

 # Polybar 🍞

-In my polybar I only have 2 configuration files, which are named poly 1 and poly 2
+In my polybar I only have 3 configuration files, which are named poly 1, poly 2 and poly3.

 ## Screenshots